alisabrigok/github-issues-page-clone/README.md

   - Less repeated logic. i.e. using HOC for select components,
   - Better error handling; user friendly messages, error boundaries implementation,
   - Exact assignee image animation as Github page - right now it just prints assignee images side by side,
-  - Notice icon and assignee image hover popup message,
+  - Notice icon and assignee image hover popup message

 But that was the best I could do within given time.

 Thanks for the time spent reviewing.